FBracun/Getting-and-Cleaning-Data/README.md

 Stage 2.
 Extracts only the measurements on the mean and standard deviation for each measurement.
 * in line 74 data columns are filtered and stored in dataframe 'dataset'
-* firs by using two calls of grep function with "std" and "mean" parameters, we have obtained two vectors indicating columns with the measurements on the standard and  meand deviation for each measurement, respectively
+* firs by using two calls of grep function with "std" and "mean" parameters, we have obtained two vectors indicating columns with the measurements on the standard and  mean deviation for each measurement, respectively
 * then we use c() function to construct filtering vector 'c(1,2,grep("std", colnames(data)), grep("mean", colnames(data)))' to subset columns from data.
 Note that columns 1 (i.e., 'id') and 2 (i.e., 'activity') are also included in dataset.

 Stage 3.
 Uses descriptive activity names to name the activities in the data set